Campaign of the Month: October 2017

 • First, you know just as much about Awakened society as any recently-minted mage can reasonably be expected to.
 You know the faces, personalities, hangouts, and common rumors about many local Awakened—and they know yours.
 They regard you with pity if you’ve tried to maintain good relations with them, or they fear you for your knowledge of their society’s secrets if you haven’t.

 • You can’t ever call on your magick again.
 The Embrace shattered your Avatar.
-However, you can spend Willpower to play out flashbacks as a mage.
+However, you can spend Story Points to play out flashbacks as a mage.
 You have Sphere dots equal to your Discipline dots + 3, Arete equal to your Blood Potency, Hubris equal to your Beast, and Paradox equal to your Hunger.
 Choose what your Avatar’s Essence was and what Tradition or Convention you belonged to.

 In addition to the above Loresheets, there are a number of New Orleans/Blood & Bourbon-unique ones that players and the GM have has ideas for but hasn’t yet written up.
 If players are interested in potentially taking any of the below, hit up the GM and he’ll do so.